-The Technology, Security & Resilience Committee is comprised of: 4 INEDs, one of whom is the Chairman; the LCH Chief Executive Officer and the LCH Chief Risk Officer.
+The Technology, Security & Resilience Committee is comprised of:3 INEDs, one of whom chairs the committee: the LCH CEO and the LCH CRO.
+The Chairman is an observer.

 The Articles of Association set out the obligations on LCH's Directors to disclose any potential conflicts of interest to other Directors, as well as the actions which may be taken to mitigate such conflicts as they arise.
 The LCH Board of Directors performs an annual declaration of potential or actual conflicts of interest.
 At the beginning of each meeting of the LCH Board the agenda is reviewed by the Board Directors and actual or potential conflicts are considered for each agenda item.
 The tools available to the LCH Board to mitigate conflicts of interest include Directors recusing themselves from discussions.
 If there is any doubt whether a conflict exists, a determination will be made by the INEDs in conjunction with the Chief Compliance Officer as to whether a conflict exists.
 The INEDs' decision is final.